Seeks total return over the long term.

 payment-in-kind securities and derivative instruments with fixed income characteristics.

 The Matthews Asia Credit Opportunities Fund intends to distribute its income quarterly.
-First quarter 2017 distributions should be paid on March 21, 2017 to shareholders of record as of March 20, 2017.
-First quarter 2017 distribution estimates are now available.
+Second quarter 2017 distributions should be paid on June 20, 2017 to shareholders of record as of June 19, 2017.
+Second quarter 2017 distribution estimates are now available.

 Investments in Asian securities may involve risks such as social and political instability, market illiquidity, exchange-rate fluctuations, a high level of volatility and limited regulation.
 Fixed income investments are subject to additional risks, including, but not limited to, interest rate, credit and inflation risks.
 Investing in emerging markets involves different and greater risks, as these countries are substantially smaller, less liquid and more volatile than securities markets in more developed markets.